FlaCvx/congress_document_study/README.md

 ```console
 python split_pages.py --hocr_paths ./1789to1824_DebatesAndProceedings/hocrs_files --page_type volumes
 ```
-Future improvement: This algorithm fails some times if the page is a little be inclined.
-Could be adjusted.
+Future improvement: This algorithm fails some times if the page is inclined.
+Could be improved.

 #### 1.4 CONCAT MULTIPLE IMAGES
-From now, all the steps MUST be run once all the previous steps are completed.
-At least once every subdirectory is completed, otherwise it will concatenate images and may skip others that are not yet available..
+From now, all the next steps MUST be run once all the previous steps are completed.
+Otherwise the
+ will concatenate images and may skip others that are not yet available..

 This step is executed to reduce the number of ocr queries.
 The parameter "num_pages" specify how many files from the previous step should be concatenated to create one single image.